brunoton/return-to-consciousness/index.md

 ---
 layout: default
 title: Home
-description: A rigorous exploration of consciousness, AI, and reality—challenging materialism and integrating philosophy, science, and contemplative traditions.
+description: An interdisciplinary exploration of consciousness, mind, and AI — integrating philosophy, neuroscience, contemplative science, and epistemic ethics.
 ---

-Modern science has achieved extraordinary predictive power while leaving its deepest questions unresolved: consciousness, quantum measurement, and the fracture between scientific models and lived meaning.
-These tensions are no longer merely philosophical.
-The emergence of artificial intelligence forces us to confront, in practice, the metaphysical assumptions we have treated as neutral—about mind, truth, and value.
-This project argues that a consciousness-first framework is not a retreat from rigor but its completion, integrating analytic philosophy, modern physics, AI research, anomalous phenomena, and contemplative traditions across cultures and millennia.
+Modern science has achieved extraordinary explanatory power, yet some of its most fundamental questions remain unresolved: the nature of consciousness, the meaning of quantum measurement, and the widening gap between scientific models and lived experience.
+These are no longer abstract puzzles.
+With the rapid development of artificial intelligence, our assumptions about mind, truth, and value are becoming operational decisions with real consequences.

+**Return to Consciousness** is an ongoing research project exploring whether approaching consciousness as *real, structured, and centrally significant* can deepen — rather than weaken — scientific rigor.
+Through essays integrating analytic philosophy, neuroscience, clinical psychiatry, contemplative traditions, and AI research, the project investigates how to reconcile empirical science with the full range of human cognitive and experiential evidence — without mystification, dogma, or speculative excess.

 ---